jhonnyLeandro/rest-api/README.md

 ## Install postgresql in ubuntu

-use this command to  install postgresql in ubuntu
+Use this command to  install postgresql in ubuntu

 `sudo apt install postgresql-12`